dsol-cpu/getpranked_ggj2024/README.md

-Installation Instructions:
+Play Instructions:

-1. Download as a zip
-2. Run the .exe
+1. Download and run the .exe